Insurance Claims How Do They Work?

-To file a claim, contact your insurance company online, by phone, or through their app immediately after the accident.
+To file a car insurance claim, contact your insurance company online, by phone, or through their app immediately after the accident.
 A representative from your insurance carrier will call you as soon as possible once you have reported the incident.
 Make sure to state all the details to prevent any discrepancies.
-It’s also helpful in to ask your insurance company about your plan coverage to know how much your deductible is.
+It’s also helpful to ask your insurance company about your plan coverage to know how much your deductible is.

 - Be sure to make note where your damaged vehicle is located

 - Keep all documents such as: auto repair bills, official police report, etc.

 - Check your insurance policy for coverage information

 What is a Deductible?

 A deductible is the amount you have contracted with your insurance company to pay out-of-pocket before they pay for any covered losses.
 If you get involved in a car accident, your deductible is subtracted from your claim reimbursement.